 The protocol requires both head offices and facilities to develop crisis management plans, and establish crisis communications teams to support the execution of these plans.
 Facilities must have crisis communications programs in place to effectively alert employees and the public of a crisis, as well as any developments and how the situation is being resolved.

-- 87% regularly review and update tehir crisis management plan.
+- 77% regularly review and update their crisis management and communications plan.

 Safety and Health

-- 94% have policies and commitments to safety and health.
+- 97% demonstrate commitment and accountability to safety and health.

-- 97% have safety and health performance targets established.
+- 94% have established safety and health performance targets.